mikeplate/mobileapplab-web/README.md

-=MobileAppLab Web
+# MobileAppLab Web

 Building mobile web sites and applications with web technologies.

-=License
+## License

 All files in this repository is released to the public domain.

-=Author
+## Author

 Made by Mikael Plate in Sweden.
-Follow me on Twitter @mikeplate or read my blog at http://mikeplate.com.
+Follow me on Twitter [@mikeplate](http://twitter.com/mikeplate) or read my blog at http://mikeplate.com.